w3c/guide/process/charter.md

      - If the group is an IG that is just a mailing list:

        Document on the group's home page that to join the group people simply subscribe to the list.
 3. All relevant mailing lists exist.
-If not, the Team Contact may [create the mailing list(s)](https://www.w3.org/Systems/Mail/Request/).
+If not, the Staff Contact may [create the mailing list(s)](https://www.w3.org/Systems/Mail/Request/).
 4. The main mailing list is associated with the group via the [Group Service Management](https://www.w3.org/2011/04/dbwg/group-services) interface.
 5. Make sure the charter is public (since 2007, charters are public during AC review) and any final edits (e.g., addition of link to page for joining the group) have been made.
 If the group already exists, the new charter and the old charter should have two different URLs.
 6. Customize the ["onboarding" message](https://github.com/w3c/onboarding) that will be sent to participants as they join the group.